-The Lifespan Centre’s partnerships vary from informal collaborations to formalized Memorandums of Understanding, or MOUs.
+The Lifespan Institute’s partnerships vary from informal collaborations to formalized Memorandums of Understanding, or MOUs.
 MOUs are signed non-binding agreements between two organizations around shared goals, solidified collaborative efforts, future directions, and generally symbolize a high degree of trust and respect between two organizations.

 Below is a listing of our current MOUs.

 Pathstone Mental Health and Brock University signed an MOU on Friday, March 22, 2019, that solidified a collaboration that will positively impact children suffering from mental health issues in Niagara and beyond.
-This MOU between Pathstone and Brock outlined a variety of projects based within the Lifespan Centre and various faculties/departments across the university, all collaboratively involving staff and practitioners from Pathstone.
+This MOU between Pathstone and Brock outlined a variety of projects based within the Lifespan Institute and various faculties/departments across the university, all collaboratively involving staff and practitioners from Pathstone.

 Some of the projects highlighted in the MOU include:

 - Associate Professor of Psychology and Director of Neuroscience Dawn Good and PhD candidate Caitlyn Gallant research the neuropsychological and socioemotional factors that predict the severity and complexity of mental health challenges in children and youth.